Morphik83/ai-inbox-summarizer/README.md

 ## Usage

 ### Daily Automated Summary (Recommended)
-By default, the script will send a daily summary email at 21:00 (9PM) every day, containing all emails received in the last 24 hours:
+By default, the script will send a daily summary email at 21:00 (9PM) every day, containing a **single, synthesized one-pager summary** of all emails received in the last 24 hours:
 ```bash
 python email_parser.py
 ```
 - Leave the script running; it will wait and send the summary at the scheduled time each day.
+- The summary is not a list of per-email summaries, but a holistic, high-level digest of all key information and context.

 ### Manual/Test Run
 To send the summary immediately (for testing), temporarily edit the `__main__` section in `email_parser.py`: